 It requires a little elbow grease, but that’s the only effort.
 I thought it was the frying that would take time, yet that went blazingly fast.

-The dough is very smooth, supple and elastic, and not sticky at all.
+The dough is very smooth, supple elastic, and not sticky at all.
 So, you won’t have to flour the work surface.

 - Simply turn the dough on your prep area.